radjivF/seeflight-back-office/README.md

 * Join #meanjs on freenode.
 * Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
 * Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

-## Credits
-Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and)

 ## License
 Copyright @seeflight